zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Alternatives to mini-dm?
 Logcat?
 * CPU profiling on DSP
 * A better way to select high volume debug messages by category
-* When using client API to access i2c, spi we need to enable the power rails
-   * Maybe not.
-Only for external device if hooked up that way?
 * Tie fake function calls (stubs) (e.g. HAP_power_request) back into SLPI process
 * Does adb reboot cause slpi reboot or not?
 * SLPI message needed?: “Min: 1, max: 2  0273  VehicleAcceleration.cpp”